Close

 Medical Guardian Review: Bottom line

-If you’re looking for an in-home or on-the-go medical alert system for yourself or a loved one, Medical Guardian has several options to choose from.
+If you’re looking for an in-home or on-the-go medical alert system for yourself or a care recipient, Medical Guardian has several options to choose from.
 It stands out from other medical alert companies with bigger device ranges, longer battery life, and one of the shortest response times in the industry.

-With no contracts and optional automatic fall detection, Medical Guardian may give you peace of mind knowing that you or your loved ones are protected.
-However, a fair number of customers have been dissatisfied with how the company handles refunds.
+With no contracts and optional automatic fall detection, Medical Guardian may give you peace of mind knowing that you or your care recipient are protected.
+Unfortunately, a fair number of customers have been dissatisfied with how the company handles refunds.
 This is something to take into consideration before committing to the cost of a medical alert system.

 Frequently asked questions